 Making homemade kahlua for gifts

-Ideally, this recipe should have a chance to rest after you’ve made it, so the flavors can mingle and meld.
+Ideally, this coffee liqueur recipe should have a chance to rest after you’ve made it, so the flavors can mingle and meld.
 In order to have this homemade kahlua ready for December gift-giving, plan to make a batch or two in late October.
 Of course, it doesn’t have to sit that long; it just improves with time.
+If you find yourself with just weeks (or days) to get it together, simply make it and give the recipient a “don’t open until X” directive.

 I like to use recycled bottles to package this homemade kahlua recipe for gifts.
 For a really pretty bottle, try this easy technique.
 Add a tag with simple instructions for making a simple kahlua and cream cocktail: